magiblot/tvision/README.md

 +    TAttrPair cFrame, cTitle;
 ```

-Nothing prevents you from using different variables for palette indices and color attributes, which is what should actually be done.
-The point of backward-compatibility is the ability to support new features without changing the program's logic, that is to say, minimizing the risk of increasing code complexity or introducing bugs.
+Since this example was using the same variables for storing both palette indices and color attributes, replacing `ushort` with `TAttrPair` may result in counter-intuitive code: it would be best to use different sets of variables.
+Nevertheless, the point of backward-compatibility is to be able to support new features without changing the program's logic, which minimizes the risk of increasing code complexity or introducing bugs.